psamuels00/artwork/README.md

   - Catchpoint's Webpage Test

 **Refactor code**
-- Use _data/pages.js instead of defining new menu_items in layouts/doodles.html and layouts/portfolio.html
 - _Maybe_ use prev/next/first/last page/href provided by 11ty, where possible instead of my own

 **New Feature**